alfredomarinus/portfolio/Uber Analysis/README.md

 The dataset consists of six different csv files of Uber raw data.

 ## Problem Statement:
 What day of the week has the most number of trips?
 What are the peak hours?
+What is the trend of trips number from month to month?
 Which base type has the most number of trips?

 ## Attribute Information:
 - **Date/Time**: The date and time of the Uber trips.